 Introduction

 The majority of hospital acquired bloodstream infections are attributed to intravenous catheters (Blot et al., 2005).
 Infection of indwelling central intravenous catheters (CVCs) occurs in 5.3 per 1000 catheter days with the mortality rate reaching as high as 35 % (Kuminsky, 2007; McGee & Gould, 2003; Mermel et al., 2001).
 Biofilms have been shown to form within 24 hours after CVC insertion and therefore play a major role in catheter related infection (CRI) pathogenesis (Donlan, 2001; Fux et al., 2003; Gotz, 2002; Raad, 1998).
 Biofilms are formed from bacterial cells of either mono- or multi-species which attach and multiply on either biotic or abiotic surfaces (Flemming & Wingender, 2010).
-The attached biofilm produces an anionic extracellular polymeric matrix/substance (EPS) which is composed of different components and accounts for over 90 % of the dry mass of the biofilm (Flemming & Wingender, 2010).
+The attached biofilm produces an extracellular polymeric matrix/substance (EPS) which is composed of different components and accounts for over 90 % of the dry mass of the biofilm (Flemming & Wingender, 2010).

 Biofilms are notoriously difficult to treat due to antibiotic tolerance (Donlan & Costerton, 2002; Hall-Stoodley et al., 2004; Mah & O'Toole, 2001).
 Currently, there are no biofilm specific bloodstream markers, so any bacteria isolated using standard agar-plate culture cannot distinguish between the biofilm and planktonic phenotype.
 The gold standard for CRI detection is the roll-plate culture method (Curtis, 2009; Kristinsson et al., 1989; Mermel et al., 2009).
 However, this method often elicits false negatives, due to the inability of this method to isolate bacteria from within the lumen, or false positives, due to host flora contamination during device removal from the skin exit site (Raad et al., 1993; Sherertz et al., 1997; Zandri et al., 2012).
 Frequently bacterial biofilms are identifiable in the absence culture positive results (Dobbins et al., 1999; Franson et al., 1984; Hachem et al., 2009; Raad et al., 1993).